-- 12.1 This policy will be reviewed by the Head and the DSL annually. - 12.2 The effectiveness and implementation of this policy will be monitored by the Proprietor's Safeguarding Auditor, who will carry out an annual review for this purpose. - 12.3 Where staff, pupils or visitors find unblocked extremist content they must report it to the DSL, who will in turn discuss it with the Head.
-We are aware that children and young people have access to unfiltered internet when using their mobile phones and staff are alert to the need for vigilance when pupils are using their phones.
+- 12.1 This policy will be reviewed by the Head and the DSL annually. - 12.2 The effectiveness and implementation of this policy will be monitored by the Proprietor within their annual safeguarding review. - 12.3 Where staff, pupils or visitors find unblocked extremist content they must report it immediately and verbally to the DSL and Headteacher, who will raise this urgently with the RSL and Head of Cybersecurity.
+We are aware that some children and young people have access to unfiltered internet when using their mobile phones in school and staff are alert to the need for vigilance when pupils are using their personal phones, reporting any observations, or concerns to the DSL.

+Version control:

-Ownership and consultation Document sponsor (role) Group Director of Education Document author (name) Marian Harker, QA Officer Specialist advice Farrers (21.09.2015, on original policy)
+Ownership and consultation

+Document Sponsor Group Director of Education

-Audience Audience All school staff
+Document Author / Reviewer QA Advisor

+Consultation & Specialist Farrer's - 2015

+Advice Regional Safeguarding Lead

 Document application and publication

 England Yes

 Wales Yes

 Spain No

+Switzerland No

+Italy No

 Version control

-Implementation date September 2019

-Review date Review and update for implementation in September 2020
+Current Review Date September 2023

+Next Review Date September 2024

+Related documentation

-Related documentation Related documentation Safeguarding and Child Protection Policy and Procedure Digital Safety Policy Anti-Bullying Policy Admission, Attendance and Children Missing from Education Policy Equality and Diversity Policy School Behaviour Policy Code of Conduct and Acceptable Use Policy for school based Staff Whistleblowing Policy Curriculum Policy
+Related documentation Safeguarding and Child Protection Policy and Procedure Anti-Bullying Policy Children Absent from Education and Attendance Policy

+Equality and Diversity Policy

+School Behaviour Policy

+Code of Conduct Policy

+Acceptable Use & Digital Safety Policy

+Whistleblowing Policy

+Curriculum Policy